-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 What are the major challenges facing the university?

-Like most universities, we are always working to attract students that fit the mission, keep education affordable, expand opportunities for our graduates, and maintain high standards.
+Like most universities, we are always working to attract students who fit the mission, keep education affordable, expand opportunities for our graduates, and maintain high standards.

 What makes ADU different than other Adventist colleges and universities?
 How are you different than other universities focused on healthcare?